metabrainz/design-system/guidelines/style-guidelines.md

 We only use capitals for proper nouns, such as:
 * names of people, places and things, including buildings and brands
-* titles, such as: of books, albums, recordings
+* titles of books, albums, and recordings.

 'Types' of places are not capitalized, unless referring to a specific place.
 For example: "I like the library" - and "I like Upper Hutt Library"